Protonk/shipdata/README.md

 * Logbook changes.
 Different logbooks are noted for individual ships.
 A change in the logbook is a potential indicator that a new voyage has started
 * Large time differences.
 Within the same logbook if a ship spends more than 30 days without a log entry we can imagine that a new voyage is started.
 * Distance discontinuities.
 Some of the records jump large distances (great circle) in a day or two.
 Sometimes this may be from a transcription error and other times it may be because a logbook was transferred.
 In either case it would break up a chart were we to connect the lines.

+## Dependencies

+The script only depends on **plyr** for setting up the distance computation.
+Because we're using the raw text and not the Access db we don't need to introduce any time sensitive dependencies.